karenschick/vinyl-village/README.md

 # Kenzie MERN Starter Template

+## Questions
+how do i have only one title and release year? how do i convert seconds to min:sec for duration? look at how users is set up, to set up albums? remove album function to convert duration from seconds to minutes:seconds album duration is reduce correct??? how do i map through track list duration to get duration array?

 ## Project Plan

-Design a data model for a collection of vinyl record albums.
+1. Design a data model for a collection of vinyl record albums.
+Create file in models folder for moongoose schema.
-The data model must include these properties at a minimum:
-For each album: album title, year, artist, song list For each song: song title, duration (song length)
-For each artist: artist name, list of member names (if a group instead of a solo artist)
+ -albumTitle property with attributes type is string, unique is true required is true -releaseYear property with attributes type is string, required is true -artistName property with attributes type is string, required is true -bandMembers array with memberName is string and required is false -tracks array with trackTitle is string, trackNumber is Number, trackDuration is string, required is true

-Create an array of at least 6 albums in your JS program.
+2. Create an array of at least 6 albums in your JS program.
 The collection must include albums from at least 2 different artists.
+  -create file is server with albums array
+  -use mongoose schema as template to build six albums in array giving values to the properties keys.

-Create an express endpoint at that will return the array of albums as JSON.
+3. Create an express endpoint at that will return the array of albums as JSON.
-Call the created endpoint and display the results in the client application.
-Create a new Route and a new Component for this.
+4. Call the created endpoint and display the results in the client application.

+5. Create a new Route and a new Component for this.
+ -albumDuration
+ -durationConversion
+ -handleRemoveAlbum

 ## Reflection

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?

 _(Put your reflection answer here.)_

 ## Getting Started